Christian Bethancourt Player Props: Rays vs. White Sox

-Christian Bethancourt -- 1-for-3 in his last game -- will be in action for the Tampa Bay Rays against the Chicago White Sox, with Michael Kopech on the mound, on April 21 at 6:40 PM ET.
+The Tampa Bay Rays and Christian Bethancourt, who went 2-for-4 with a home run and an RBI last time out, battle Dylan Cease and the Chicago White Sox at Tropicana Field, Saturday at 4:05 PM ET.

-In his most recent game he had a one-hit performance (1-for-3) against the Reds.
+In his previous game, he notched a home run while going 2-for-4 against the White Sox.

 Christian Bethancourt Game Info & Props vs. the White Sox